Soy Choices for a Healthy Life

 - A nutritious choice.
 For women and girls there are key advantages to consuming about one serving of soy per day during childhood and/or adolescence.
-Studies from China and the United States indicate that consuming just on serving of soy each day when young may offer significant protection against breast cancer.
-Enjoying a cup of soymilk or ½ cup of tofu a day may reduce the chances of developing breast cancer later in life by as much as 50 percent.
+Studies from China and the United States indicate that consuming just one serving of soy each day when young may offer significant protection against breast cancer.
+Enjoying a cup of soy milk or ½ cup of tofu a day may reduce the chances of developing breast cancer later in life by as much as 50 percent.

 WELL-BALANCED & VERSATILE SOYBEAN OIL

 Content copied from United Soybean Board’s Soy Connection – visit the site here.